hermesthecat/sourcegraph2api/README.md

 🚀 **A high-performance, production-ready proxy server to use Sourcegraph's AI API in the OpenAI API format, complete with a full-featured Admin Panel.**

 This project allows you to use Sourcegraph's powerful AI capabilities (including over 35 models like Claude, Gemini, and GPT series) through the standard OpenAI API format.
-It comes with a built-in admin panel to manage API keys, cookies, users, and monitor usage statistics.
+It comes with a built-in admin panel to manage Proxy API keys, Sourcegraph API Keys, users, and monitor usage statistics.

 ## 📋 Table of Contents